vbabashov/house-prices/README.md

 We can see overfitting due to diffences in train and test model predictive performance.

-- Select best models

-We then performed the GridSearch hyper-parameter tuning on the LightGBM to determine the best set of parameters.
+- Select best models: We then performed the GridSearch hyper-parameter tuning on the LightGBM to determine the best set of parameters.

 Best CV Score (best RMSE on Log scale): 0.09